Monica Geuze: Early career

-Vlogging / YouTube
+Vlogging / YouTube / Social media

 Geuze published her first vlog about her daily life in August 2014.
 She published over a thousand videos on her YouTube channel and, as of November 2025, her channel has over 525,000 subscribers.
 She stopped with vlogging in January 2023.
 In November 2025, she removed her vlog videos from her YouTube channel as she no longer agrees with all of the contents.

 She was also one of the presenters of the YouTube channel Concentrate by RTL.

+Geuze finished in third place in The Best Social 100, a list of hundred best content creators, at the 2026 The Best Social Awards.

 Television / Videoland

 In 2019, Geuze presented a season of Love Island which aired on Videoland.
 Geuze and Kaj Gorgels presented the show Temptation Island: Love or Leave which also aired on Videoland.
 In 2023, she presented the show De Bachelorette.
 In the same year, she became a jury member in the television show The Masked Singer.
 In 2024, Geuze was one of the presenters of the show Boxing Influencers which aired on Videoland.

 She was nominated for the Televizier-Ring Talent award in 2021, 2023 and 2024.

 Geuze and Valerio Zeno present the show Power Couple in which couples compete against each other.
 In the summer of 2025, she appeared in the evening edition of RTL Boulevard, titled RTL Boulevard Summernight.

+In 2026, she became one of the presenters of the ninth season of the show Kopen Zonder Kijken after Martijn Krabbé was no longer able to present the show due to his health.
+Krabbé did the voice-over and the show was presented by multiple presenters.
+In the show, people purchase a home without having seen it first and the team of Kopen Zonder Kijken makes all relevant decisions based on budget and preferences.

+As of August 2026, Geuze and Edson da Graça are scheduled to present the game show Nederlands Domste.

+Podcast

+Geuze and Kaj Gorgels host the podcast Geuze & Gorgels.
+The podcast was nominated for best podcast in the category Chatcast Vermaak at the 2025 Dutch Podcast Awards.
+Together they also host the podcast Geuze & Gorgels Extra.